-Normally plants have two types of chlorophylls which are chlorophyll a and chlorophyll b.
-Chlorophyll a is more abundant and has absorption peaks at 430 nm (blue) and 662 nm (red).
-Chlorophyll b is less abundant and has absorption peaks at 453 nm (blue) and 642 nm (red).
-The chlorophyll absorption curve for cannabis is shown in figure 1.
+Normally plants have two types of chlorophylls which are chlorophyll A and chlorophyll B. Chlorophyll A is more abundant and has absorption peaks at 430 nm (blue) and 662 nm (red).
+Chlorophyll B is less abundant and has absorption peaks at 453 nm (blue) and 642 nm (red).
+The chlorophyll absorption curves for cannabis are shown in figure 1.

 There has been a debate in the horticultural community pertaining to necessity of providing the plants with other wavelengths of light besides blue and red.
-If the chlorophyll absorption only occurs in red and blue, why should one bother to provide green, yellow, etc. colours?
-White lights contains a range of colours and typically a white LED lamp consumes more energy than a blue plus red lamp.
-If chlorophyll absorption was the only criteria, providing the blue+red wavelengths only to the plant, this would satisfy all the plants’ needs and also would save up on electricity bills for the growers.
+If the chlorophyll absorption only occurs in red and blue, why should one bother to provide green and other coloured lights?
+White light contains a range of colours and typically a white LED lamp consumes more energy than a blue-red lamp.
+If chlorophyll absorption was the only criteria, providing the blue-red wavelengths only to the plant, this would satisfy all the plant's needs and also would save up on electricity bills for the growers.
 However, photosynthesis is not the only photo-chemical process that is going on inside the plant and there are other processes that affect the plant morphology.
 One of these processes is called photo-tropism that tells the plant where the light is and keeps it to point towards the source of light.
-Experiments done on the same plant using two different sources of light, one red+blue and the other white, shows that the plants that has grown under the white light, seems to have stronger stems and stands up straight.
-The plant which is grown under a red+blue lamp of identical power collapses under its own weight when it grows taller due to weaker stems.
-Growing leafy vegetables such as lettuce, basil, spinach that grow at a low height may be Ok with red and blue light only, but for tomato and cannabis plants which grow to be several feet high, it is definitely important to provide other wavelengths of light beside red and blue to improve the plant’s morphology.
-The green light shining on the plant also has the added advantage of reaching the lower leaves by multiple reflections.
+Experiments done on the same plant using two different sources of light, one red-blue and the other white, shows that the plant that was grown under the white light, seems to have stronger stems and stands up straight.
+The plant that was grown under a red-blue lamp of identical power collapsed under its own weight when it grows taller due to weaker stems.
+Growing leafy vegetables such as lettuce, basil, spinach that grow at a low height may be fine with red-blue grow light only, but for tomato and cannabis plants which grow to be several feet high, it is definitely important to provide other wavelengths of light besides red and blue to improve the plant’s morphology.
+The green light shining on the plant (as part of a white light) also has the added advantage of reaching the lower leaves by multiple reflections.

-For Cannabis plants, there are several stages of growth right from the seed, to vegetation to pre-flowering to flowering.
+For the cannabis plant, there are several stages of growth right from the seed, to vegetation to pre-flowering to flowering.
 Each stage requires its own characteristic light.
 Typically, seedlings may not need too much light and are prone to get damaged by too much light.
-However, when cannabis enters into the vegetative phase which can be identified either through height (12” to 18”) or through the time period (4-6 weeks after planting the seed), it requires a lot of light.
+However, when cannabis enters into the vegetative phase which can be identified either through its height (12” to 18”) or through the time period (4-6 weeks after planting the seed), it requires a lot of light.

 Vegetation state: At the vegetation state there are several requirements for the light source as follows:

-Figure 3 shows a cannabis plant in the vegetative stage with the white light shining on it.
+Figure 3 shows a cannabis plant in the vegetation stage with the white light shining on it.

-The cannabis plant leaf has its typical serration of leaves.
+The cannabis plant has its typical serrated leaves.
 The plant grows to have new branches, nodes and leaves and the stem becomes taller and thicker.
 Aside from the lighting, the plant requires lot of fresh warm water, a soil rich in nitrogen and dry air.

 Once the plant show its sex, it is essential to separate the male plants from the female ones and throw the male plants away.
 If not, the male sacs will eventually break and the female plant will be pollinated and produce new seeds.
 This is not a desirable effect for growers, since the grower’s goal is to have the female plant produce cola buds.
-When the separation is done, the cola buds eventually start to appear after a few weeks and one can also observe the long thin hairs hanging from them which are called pistils.
-When the color of the pistils turns orange its time to harvest the plant.
+When the separation is done, the cola buds eventually start to appear after a few weeks and one can also observe the long thin hairs hanging from them which are called "pistils."
+When the colour of the pistils turns orange, it is time to harvest the plant.
 Figure 5 below shows the cola buds and the orange pistils hanging from them.

-Role of metrics in the cannabis growth: The lighting passport smart-phone portable spectrometer introduced by Allied Scientific Pro is the correct tool to monitor the intensity and wavelength of grow lighting for horticultural application.
-The existence of reference spectra is a big asset which helps cannabis growers to compare the characteristics of their grow light with what is needed for growing their product.
-As mentioned earlier, in the vegetation state, Cannabis needs a lot of blue light as compared to red light and this reflects itself in the reference spectrum which can be found in the Lighting Passport software.
+Role of metrics in the cannabis growth: The lighting passport smart-phone portable spectrometer introduced by Allied Scientific Pro is the correct tool to monitor the intensity and wavelength of the grow light for horticultural applications.
+The existence of reference spectra is a big asset which helps cannabis growers to compare the characteristics of their grow light with what is needed for growing their plants.
+As mentioned earlier, in the vegetation state, cannabis needs a lot of blue light as compared to red light and this reflects itself in the reference spectrum which can be found in the Lighting Passport software.
 Figure 6 shows the reference spectrum.

-The lighting passport allows the growers to calculate the weighted spectrum of YPFD by multiplying the reference spectrum by the PPFD of the light source and hence understand how suitable their light source is for Cannabis growth.
-Figure 7a& 7b show the measured PPFD of a red and blue LED source and the YPFD plot calculated by multiplying PPFD value at each wavelength by the corresponding value of the medicinal reference plant reference spectrum at that wavelength.
+The lighting passport allows the growers to calculate the weighted spectrum of YPFD by multiplying the reference spectrum by the PPFD of the light source and hence understand how suitable their light source is for cannabis growth.
+Figure 7a&b show the measured PPFD of a red and blue LED source and the YPFD plot calculated by multiplying PPFD value at each wavelength by the corresponding value of the medicinal reference plant reference spectrum at that wavelength.

 Interesting to observe that the PPFD values above 700 nm which have no use for medicinal plants according to the medicinal plant reference spectrum, produce zero YPFD at wavelengths greater than 700 nm, implying that they are totally useless to the cannabis plant.

 To summarize, the cannabis plant has several stages in its growth and the type of lighting plus the light/dark cycle varies for each stage.
-To move on from the vegetation stage to flowering, one has to vary the 16 hour bright/8 hour dark cycle to a 12/12.
-Lighting Passport and the agricultural software SGAL introduced by Allied Scientific Pro, is a very useful tool to monitor the Cannabis growth light and vary it according to the plant needs.
+To move on from the vegetation stage to the flowering stage, one has to vary the 16/8 hour bright/dark cycle to a 12/12 hour.
+The Lighting Passport and the agricultural software SGAL introduced by Allied Scientific Pro, are very useful tools to monitor the Cannabis grow light and vary its variations according to the plant needs.